ArkEcosystemArchive/learn.ark.dev/core-getting-started/setting-up-your-development-environment/linux.md

 ## Step 5: Install Dependencies

 Dependencies are needed for `core` to be compiled, run and controlled while living inside you linux based environment.
-To command below installs some of those needed dependencies that are used by core or related scripts.
+The command below installs some of those needed dependencies that are used by core or related scripts.

 ```bash
 sudo apt-get install build-essential libcairo2-dev pkg-config libtool autoconf automake python libpq-dev jq -y